UMM-CSci-3601-S19/iteration-1-javu/LABTASKS.md

 >Additionally you can Right-click, select _Analyze_ -> _Generate Coverage Report..._ which will prompt you for an output directory and give you the option to view the report an HTML report in a browser.

-## Questions

-1. :question: What do we do in the `Server` and `UserController` constructors to set up our connection to the development database?
-1. :question: How do we retrieve a user by ID in the `UserController.getUser(String)` method?
-1. :question: How do we retrieve all the users with a given age in `UserController.getUsers(Map...)`?
-What's the role of `filterDoc` in that method?
-1. :question: What are these `Document` objects that we use in the `UserController`?
-Why and how are we using them?
-1. :question: What does `UserControllerSpec.clearAndPopulateDb` do?
-1. :question: What's being tested in `UserControllerSpec.getUsersWhoAre37()`?
-How is that being tested?

 [readme]:https://github.com/UMM-CSci-3601/3601-lab4_mongo_db/#testing-and-continuous-integration